HIPAA Enabled Accounts:

 - Collaboration Deployed Associated Service: “Side Conversations.”
 Subscriber acknowledges that use of “Side Conversation” functionality may entail "child ticket" and/or "side conversation" messages being created within or sent from Subscriber’s Support instance to recipients via ticket, email, Slack, or integrations (at configuring Agent’s discretion).
 If Subscriber elects to use this functionality in a HIPAA Enabled Account, Subscriber assumes any and all responsibility for either (i) ensuring that no PHI is present in such messages, or (ii) if PHI could be present in messages, Subscriber is solely responsible for any liability, cost, damage or harm relating to the unauthorized acquisition, access, use, or disclosure of PHI resulting from exchange of messages via the “Side Conversation” functionality.

 VIII.
-The following minimum Security Configurations for usage of Zendesk mobile applications (or access made by mobile devices such as smartphones or tablets) must be put in place and are acknowledged on the Zendesk BAA for any HIPAA Enabled Account(s):
+The following minimum Security Configurations for usage of Zendesk mobile applications (or access made by mobile devices such as smartphones or tablets) should be put in place and are acknowledged on the Zendesk BAA for any HIPAA Enabled Account(s):

 - Usage shall include device level encryption